Hiroshima Peace Memorial Museum 広島平和記念資料館

 Arguably the most significant event in modern history, the atomic bombing of Hiroshima and Nagasaki were devastating, though postwar Japan was able to recover and become the nation we know today.
-The Hiroshima Peace Memorial Museum is an unapologetic look at the history that led up to and culminated in a catastrophic moment in the history of humanity.
+The Hiroshima Peace Memorial Museum mainly displays artifacts that remain from the atomic bombing, in order to convey the harsh reality of the time, and the dangers of nuclear weapons.
 While the exhibitions may be harrowing for some, the museum offers a balanced and extraordinarily human outlook on the devastation wrought on Hiroshima and why the city was selected as a target.